gdiazmez/PyATS_Basics/README.md

  4. ISIS BCDL Test briven by isis_bcdl.py
  5. Segment Routing validation driven by sr_oper.py
  6. LACP Operational tests driven by lacp_oper.py

+PyATS Automated Collection on "Batch" Folder

+This PyATS job file triggers a definition on-the-fly of a new testbed from CSV devices using two jump-servers and environment variables.

+Usage:

+pyats run job job.by